vatz88/Pluralsight-Course-Downloader/README.md

 ## Usage

 Hit the `s` key while watching the video on pluralsight and it'll be downloaded and organized in folder with appropriate file name!
+Subsequent videos in queue will automatically download after a gap of 50 seconds.

+Hit the `g` key while watching the video on pluralsight and it'll be downloaded and organized in folder with appropriate file name!

 ## Why I Build It